ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 {: #depth-zero-how-to-fix-it}
  1. In the {{site.data.keyword.Bluemix_notm}} UI, go to the Secure Gateway Dashboard.
  2. Select your destination and click the Edit icon.
- 3. Click Upload certificate.
+ 3. Disable `Reject unauthorized` or upload the correct certificate in `Resource Authentication`.
- 4. Upload the PEM certificate file that is to be used to connect to the on-premises system.
+ 4. If you choose to upload certificate, upload the PEM certificate file that is to be used to connect to the on-premises system.
  - You can verify your certificate file using following command:
     ```
     openssl s_client -CAfile <CA> -connect <target_host>:<target_port>